From guest blogger Jane Bissell

 Everyone is decorating their homes, shopping for gifts, buying up large for Christmas dinners and celebrations, and going to end-of-year parties …

-You've been given a diagnosis of breast cancer.
+You've been given a diagnosis of breast cancer, or you're in the middle of treatment.

 The impact of a diagnosis changes our perspective during the festive season.
 Instead of wondering whether to serve roast potatoes, or potato salad with the ham, it’s “How can I celebrate when I have breast cancer?”, “Will I feel well enough to do anything at all with my family?”, and “What is going to happen to me?” … and all the while the cheery emails and cards arrive, the helter-skelter build up to The Big Day continues, and you’re left standing on the sideline.

-First off, allow yourself to vent emotions.
+First off, allow yourself to feel those emotions.
 People do at Christmas time, and while yours may not be so jolly, giving yourself permission to express them – laugh, cry, get mad – reflects that old maxim ‘better out than in’.
 Keep the communication going with those close to you.
+It's OK if you don't feel too Christmassy.
+Remember: you've been through a lot.

 Acknowledge that this Christmas will be different.
 You may not be able to keep up some of the traditions, and that’s OK.
-Christmas is often the time when we feel we must please everyone, make sure our family and friends are cared for, fed well, and enjoy themselves.
+Christmas is often the time when we make sure our family and friends are cared for, fed well, and enjoy themselves, and this may not be possible right now.

 Accept invitations if you’d like to, and say that you may leave early, or you can choose not to attend, depending on how you feel.
 It's OK to say, 'No thank you'.

-Indulge, be kind to yourself, do something that you may not normally do.
+Be kind to yourself, do something that you may not normally do, give yourself a Chistmas gift, whatever that might be.
 A diagnosis can make us feel angry: at ourselves, at God, our family and friends, the cat.
 We can feel out of control.
-Self-nurture can help us take things back into our own hands and smooth the way a bit.
+Self-nurture can help us take things back into our own hands and smooth the way a bit, especially at a time when everyone around us is Christmas-happy and New Year-joyous.

 It is OK to say ‘no thank you’ if you’re not up to it, and ‘yes please’ to offers of help.
 Sometimes people don’t really know what is needed so tell them.
 Perhaps they can help with some pre-Christmas shopping, or help with the housework and meal preparation over the holidays.

-If you need to talk to someone, Breast Cancer Support is here over the holidays.
+If you need to talk to someone, Breast Cancer Support is here every day over the holidays.
 Their volunteers have ‘been there too’ at Christmas and can offer practical and emotional support.
-If you need some help and support, call them on 0800 273 222 any time from 8.30am to 5pm.
+If you need someone to talk to, call them on 0800 273 222 any time from 8.30am to 8pm.
+They take messages after 8pm and will call you first thing the following morning.

 Jane Bissell is an Auckland writer (author of Welcome to the Amazon Club) and regular blogger. www.janebissellwriting.com